 - Serve chana chaat immediately.

-- Make your own tamarind chutney by mixing 1 tablespoon tamarind paste with 1 tablespoon date syrup, pinch of salt, little chilli powder and cumin powder.
+- Make your own tamarind chutney by mixing 1 tablespoon tamarind paste with 1 tablespoon honey or date syrup, pinch of salt, little chilli powder and cumin powder.

-- You can replace kabuli chana with any cooked beans or legumes like pinto beans, rajma, cooked green peas, white peas etc.
+- You can replace kabuli chana with any cooked beans or legumes like pinto beans, rajma, cooked green peas, white peas or even with sprouts etc.

 - Zucchini, carrots, boiled sweet corn also go well in this chaat.